 Often, it's the little things that make a movie not just memorable, but unforgettable.
 Whether onscreen, or behind the camera, the making of the LOTR films changed movies and Hollywood for good and there are all kinds of fun BTS facts to know about The Lord of the Rings trilogy.
 For instance, did you know that while filming The Lord of the Rings new hobbit feet were created every single day (ears too!) because the material they were made from was too fragile to survive more than a few hours in filming conditions?
 Or that Viggo Mortensen wasn't initially cast as Aragorn - another actor was cast and even filmed for a few days!
 Or that the tallest member of the cast played the shortest member of the Fellowship?

 Whether you want to one up your friends in your next geeky conversation or win at your next trivia night, this Lord of the Rings trivia facts list is for you.
 Vote up the LOTR trivia facts you find most interesting!

 Gandalf's painful encounter with a ceiling beam in Bilbo's hobbit-hole was not in the script - Ian McKellen banged his forehead against the beam accidentally, not on purpose.
 But Peter Jackson thought McKellen did a great job "acting through" the mistake, so he kept it in.

-Christopher Lee reads The Lord of the Rings once a year and has done so since 1954, the year it was published.
-He is also the only member of the cast and crew to have met J.R.R.
+Christopher Lee read The Lord of the Rings once a year beginning in 1954, the year it was published.
+He was also the only member of the cast and crew to have met J.R.R.
 Tolkien.